gbraad/blog-content/0008-multitier-setup-openstack.md

 ---

 This is a publication of an article/training class I gave related to setting up an environment using OpenStack, to host a multi-tier applicatiom.
-The original publication can be found at: [OpenStack hands-on-labs](https://gitlab.com/gbraad/openstack-handsonlabs0

 ## Introduction